With the growing popularity of t'ai chi, chi kung and Chinese

 The Way of Energy, Mastering the Chinese Art of Internal Strength with Chi Kung Exercise, by Master Lam Kam Chuen (New York, London, Toronto: Simon & Shuster, 1991)

-Books #1 and #2 are classic philosophical treatises with instructions on chi-kung.
-Books 3-8 are excellent manuals on notable sytems of chi-kung.
+Books #1 and #4 are classic philosophical treatises with comprehensive instructions on meditation and qigong.
+Books 5-9 are good manuals on notable sytems of chi-kung.
+Book #10 is a scientific overview on Qigong.

 C. Taoism: